 Canary Wharf Summer Screens

 Cabot Square and Canada Square Park in Canary Wharf are fitted with big screens from the end of May to late August.
 The programme is heavy on the sports action, showing major events from F1 to cricket, Wimbledon to Ascot, but a smattering of films is also shown, including major blockbusters and family favourites.
-Don't miss the Mario Kart Championships.
 Admission is free, and refreshments are available from The Grandstand Bar.

 -